lucagrammer/Plug-IT/README.md

 > The file of the final **Design Document** can be found in the [Design Delivery Folder](https://github.com/lucagrammer/Plug-IT/tree/master/Design%20Document/Deliverable).

-> The file of the **Technical Documentation** can be fount in the [Technical Delivery Folder](https://github.com/lucagrammer/Plug-IT/tree/master/Technical%20Documentation/README.md)
+> The file of the **Technical Documentation** can be found in the [Technical Delivery Folder](https://github.com/lucagrammer/Plug-IT/tree/master/Technical%20Documentation/README.md)

 ---